yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/3_2.png

-**Note** that you need to copy the **zone** name generated in the call's response to be used in the next step to create a DNS Load Balancer instance.
+**Note** that you need to copy the **zone** name generated in the API response to be used in the next step to create a DNS Load Balancer instance.

 2. Create F5 DNS Load Balancer Cloud Service
 ************************************************************************

-Let’s now create DNS Load Balancer Service to be able to balance loads across the pools we'll add a few steps later and provide global availability and performance with health-check and built-in DDoS protection.
+Let’s now create the DNS Load Balancer Service to provide global availability and performance with health-check and built-in DDoS protection.

 `a)` Go to the F5 Cloud Services portal and open the **DNS Load Balancer** tab.
 Click **Create**.

 .. figure:: _figures/3_3.png

-`b)` Paste name of the zone we copied in step 1. above and click **Create**.
+`b)` Paste the name of the zone we copied in step 1. above and click **Create**.

 .. figure:: _figures/3_4.png

 Your DNS Load Balancer instance will appear on the list but in Inactive status.
-You can change the status after creating load balanced record and pool.
+You can change the status after creating a load balanced record and pool.

 .. figure:: _figures/3_5.png

 3. Add Load Balanced Record Endpoints with Health Check
 ************************************************************************

-To distribute the load, DNS Load Balancer will need to monitor health of each IP Endpoint.
+To distribute the load, DNS Load Balancer will need to monitor the health of each IP Endpoint.
 So, let’s first create a monitor.

 `a)` Click on the created DNS Load Balancer instance and go to the **Monitors** tab.
 Then click **Create**.

 .. figure:: _figures/3_6.png

-`b)` Fill in monitor's name, choose "HTTP Standard" protocol, indicate "80" port and click **Save**.
+`b)` Fill in monitor name, choose "HTTP Standard" protocol, indicate "80" port and click **Save**.

 .. figure:: _figures/3_7.png

 `c)` Your monitor is created.
 Now let's add two IP endpoints with health check for balancing the traffic.
-DNS Load Balancer chooses an IP endpoint based on request origin and configuration of IP endpoints, as well as IP Endpoint health.
+DNS Load Balancer chooses an IP endpoint based on the request origin and configuration of IP endpoints, as well as IP Endpoint health.
 So, go to the **IP endpoints** tab and then click **Create**.

 .. figure:: _figures/3_8.png